cncf-tags/green-reviews-tooling/docs/proposals/proposal-trigger-and-deploy.md

 green reviews cluster.
 The deploy step in the pipeline will wait for the newly created flux resources to be reconciled before proceeding to the run step.

-We will have a node to deploy the project and another to run the benchmarks so we will use [concurrency](https://docs.github.com/en/actions/using-jobs/using-concurrency) to only allow a single execution of the pipeline at any one time.
+We will have a node to deploy Falco and another to run the benchmarks so we will use [concurrency](https://docs.github.com/en/actions/using-jobs/using-concurrency) to only allow a single execution of the pipeline at any one time.

+The separate nodes are a best practice to prevent other components affecting the energy measurements.

 ### Cleanup